MONTHLY GARDENING TIPS

 In the Garden

-• Want to know which flowers attract pollinators?
-Peruse our Pollinator & Wildlife Garden Resource Page, a collection of planting guides and blog posts that will help you bring these pollinators to your garden.
+• Looking to attract bees, butterflies, and hummingbirds?
+Explore our Pollinator & Wildlife Garden Resource Page - a hub of guides and blog posts to help you create a thriving habitat.

 • Dahlia bulbs can be planted in the garden or into containers now.
 Insert support stakes at planting time to keep from spearing the tubers by staking after growth has started.

 • Peonies can be transplanted now or in the fall.
-If you have a new plant, either transplant it right away or leave it in its pot until fall (you can sink the whole pot into the ground where you will eventually plant the peony if you’d like).
+If you have a new plant, either transplant it right away or leave it in its pot until fall.
 Learn more about Peony Planting and Care in the PNW.

 • If needed, prune spring-flowering shrubs, like rhododendrons and lilacs, just after they have bloomed.
-Learn more about Pruning Rhododendrons and Pruning Lilacs.
+Learn the best techniques in our blog posts: Pruning Rhododendrons and Pruning Lilacs.

 Edible Gardening

-• New to vegetable gardening?
+• New to edible gardening?
 There’s still plenty of time to plant fruits, herbs, and vegetables.
-Learn more about Starting a Vegetable Garden.
+Our guide, Starting a Vegetable Garden, will help you grow with confidence.

-• We have a great selection of tomatoes in stock!
-Decide which variety is best for you by reading our blog post: The Best Tomatoes to Grow in the PNW.
-Once you’ve chosen your tomatoes, learn our tips on How to Plant a Tomato.
+• We have a fantastic selection of tomatoes ready for your garden!
+Discover top-performing varieties in our blog: The Best Tomatoes to Grow in the PNW.
+Once you’ve picked your favorites, follow our step-by-step guide: How to Plant a Tomato.

-• Most vegetables can be safely planted outside in May but tomatoes and other tender vegetables like squash and beans may still need protection from cold nights.
-Learn How to Protect Your Tomatoes and Other Warm Season Vegetables.
+• May is a great time to plant most vegetables outdoors.
+However, tender crops like tomatoes, squash, and beans may still need protection from chilly nights.
+Learn how to give them the best start in: How to Protect Your Tomatoes and Other Warm Season Vegetables.

 • Now is the time to start a regular, deep-watering routine.
 We recommend using drip irrigation or soaker hoses to deeply saturate the soil without wetting the leaves of vegetables, which can help prevent diseases.